Super simple steps for organizing a blog post!

 My favorite writing advice of all time is “less is more.”
 Say what you have to say using descriptive words, but try not to add too much more.

-You can find a great example of this in a blog post called “How to Talk to Little Girls.”
-The post is about the damage that beauty-centered conversations can have on girls.
+A great example of an intriguing intro comes from a blog post called “How to Talk to Little Girls,” which is all about the damaging effects of beauty-centered conversations.
 Here’s the intro:

 “I went to a dinner party at a friend’s home last weekend, and met her five-year-old daughter for the first time.